Amami (film)

 Amami (literally Love me, also known as Daddy Don't Blush) is a 1993 Italian comedy film directed by Bruno Colella.

 Plot

 Tullio Venturini, a retired widower, has a daughter, Anna, who is an actress.
 However, he is the only one not to know that she works in the industry of porn.
-When he turns out the truth goes in full crisis.
-The daughter will be able to rebuild her relationship with him as to make him participate in a biopic about her career as a hard diva.
+When he finds out the truth, he goes in full crisis mode.
+The daughter will be able to rebuild her relationship with him when she makes him participate in a biopic about her career as a hard diva.